 Do you want Outlook 2013 to check for new messages more frequently?
 Adjust the send and receive settings in Outlook 2013 to check for new messages as frequently as you would like.

-- How to set up Gmail in Outlook
+How do I set up automatic reply in Outlook 2013?

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.